Trump threatens to end insurance payments if no healthcare bill

 The first part of Trump's tweet appeared to be referring to the approximately $8 billion in cost-sharing reduction subsidies the federal government pays to insurers to lower the price of health coverage for low-income Americans.

-The second part of the tweet appeared to be a threat to end the employer contribution for members of Congress and their staffs, who were moved from the normal federal employee healthcare benefits program onto the Obamacare insurance exchanges as part of the 2010 healthcare law.
+The second part appeared to be a threat to end the employer contribution for Congress members and their staffs, who were moved from the normal federal employee healthcare benefits program onto the Obamacare insurance exchanges as part of the 2010 healthcare law.

+Trump has previously threatened to suspend the payments to insurers, which are determined by the Department of Health and Human Services.
+In April, he threatened to end the payments if Democrats refused to negotiate over the healthcare bill.

+Responding to Saturday's tweet, Senate Democratic leader Chuck Schumer said that if the president carried out that threat, "every expert agrees that (insurance) premiums will go up and health care will be more expensive for millions of Americans."

 Trump later urged Senate Republicans to try again on a healthcare vote.
 The Senate is in session for another week before it is scheduled to begin an August recess.